 “It’s so incredible to finally be understood.”

-Sadly, the quotation is three steps away from doing something with any ‘understanding’:
+Sadly, the quotation suggests that person is three steps away from doing something with that ‘understanding’:

-- that I understand that I am aiming for something a little bit different, and
+- ….
+I need to understand I am aiming for something a little bit different, and

 - I can identify something I am going to do about it.

-Being understood by another is all very well and good; are they right in their understanding and what is ”right’ here, anyway?
-Further, they can be as ‘right’ as is possible but that does not help ME identify what to change and how to change it.
+Being understood by another is all very well and good.
+BUT are they right in their understanding, and how does my ”right” differ from yours?
+‘They’ can be as ‘right’ as is possible but that does not help ME identify what to change and how to change it.

 I wrote this web site because I was so impressed by the creativity of the many thousands of clients I have met over the years.
 I wanted a record of their creations.
 Also, on a personal note, I have never liked being told what some-one else thinks I am.
 That simply gives me an insight into their opinions and their make-up.